 Here's a great example of the guitar as a instrument that can accompany singing and play solos, with the great Peter Green of Fleetwood Mac.

-The most popular instrument to learn mainly due to its versatility in playing a range of styles with different voices, as in, ten fingers making sounds.
+It's also a very versatile instrument given that you can have multiple lines going at once, in other words, ten fingers making sounds.
 This means that on the piano you can play chords and melodies at the same time, or complex multilayered pieces that would be impossible on other instruments.

 The downside is that pianos are expensive and not at all portable.
-You could however play and electric keyboard or synthesiser!
+You could however learn an electric keyboard or synthesiser!

 The flute and clarinet are probably the most versatile of the orchestral woodwind instruments.
 They can be found in jazz and folk traditions and are also used in different forms of popular music.

-Other instruments like the oboe and bassoon are more niche but are in demand in most orchestra so playing these instruments will make you popular with orchestra managers!
+Other instruments like the oboe and bassoon are more niche but are in demand in most orchestras so playing these instruments will make you popular with orchestra managers!

-A simple and cheap way to get involved in the world of woodwind is the recorder and it is still a popular instrument in classrooms around the world.
+A simple and cheap way to get involved in the world of woodwind is the recorder or tin whistle which is still a popular instrument in classrooms around the world.
 The reason for this is that the basic fingering you would learn on the recorder/tin whistle will be transferrable to these more elaborate orchestral woodwind instruments .

-A huge instruments and difficult to transport but quite versatile.
-You will find double basses in Jazz, rockabilly, folk, classical and popular music.
+The double bass is a huge instrument and difficult to transport but is also very versatile.
+You will find double basses in jazz, rockabilly, folk, classical and popular music.

-It’s like a bigger version of a violin.
-The viola plays at a lower register (pitch) so often plays less obvious part in orchestral or string ensembles.
-Not as versatile as a violin but has some great solo pieces and good viola players are always in demand!
+The viola is like a bigger version of a violin.
+The viola plays at a lower register (pitch) so often plays less obvious harmony parts in orchestral or string ensembles.
+The instrument is not as versatile as a violin but has some great solo pieces and good viola players are always in demand!

-The violin called a fiddle when it’s playing Irish Music.
+The violin is called a fiddle when it’s used to play Irish music.
 It’s the same instrument, just playing a different style.
-We have a free course about Irish Music and the instruments of Irish music at DabbledooMusic.com.
+We have a beginners course for Irish music and the instruments of the tradition at DabbledooMusic.com.
 Follow the link below!

-Great as a solo instrument or part of a orchestra or ensemble.
+The cello is great as a solo instrument or as part of a orchestra or ensemble.
 The cello is often found in popular music too, with a range of bands and artist integrating the mellow tones of the cello into their sound.

-Whatever instruments you or your child is starting, remember that the aim of learning about music and taking up an instrument is to develop a lifelong love of music that will help enrich your life and expand your horizons.
+Whatever instrument you or your child decide on, remember that the aim of learning music and taking up an instrument is to develop a lifelong love of music that will help enrich your life and expand your horizons.

-Don’t see it as a race or a competition or get upset with lack of progress or results.
-If there is enjoyment there then something good is happening.
+Don’t see it as a race or a competition or get upset with a lack of progress or results.
+If there is enjoyment in it for you, then something good is happening.

 Try out a new instrument whenever you get a chance.
-Enjoy your music.
-Enjoy the playing and practice.
+Enjoy your music and enjoy the playing and the practice.